kazo0/MVVM-Samples/samples/MvvmSampleXF/MvvmSampleXF/MvvmSampleXF/Assets/docs/RelayCommand.md

 # RelayCommand

-The `RelayCommand` and `RelayCommand<T>` are `ICommand` implementations that can expose a method or delegate to the view.
+The [RelayCommand](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand) and [RelayCommand of T](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand-1) are `ICommand` implementations that can expose a method or delegate to the view.
 These types act as a way to bind commands between the viewmodel and UI elements.

 ## How they work